What is a thesis?

 How long does a thesis take to complete?

-The thesis is officially a semester-long project, but most students take at least an academic year to complete their projects.
+The thesis is officially a semester-long project, but it's not unusual for students to take the "thesis extension" course to complete the project at a more leisurely pace.
+(This is especially true for students with full-time jobs outside of school.)
 Summers are an excellent time to focus on research.
 The earlier you start planning to complete the thesis, the more likely you are to finish in a timely manner.
 The year you plan to finish, note the final deadline for submitting your thesis to the graduate school and develop your timeline by working backwards from that date.

 How do I register for the thesis course?